junebug12851/GameboyBoilerplateProj/README.md

 I'm not the best developer in the world, not by a longshot lol, so I welcome any contributions and hope this can really be expanded by others into a more unified and larger project with a lot of collaboration and ideas from others especially ^_^.
-Regardless just fork, make changes, and send a pull request if your interested or have something quick to add.
+If your interested or have something quick you want to add feel free to contribute.
+Just fork, make changes, and send a pull request.

 ### What is this for?